 In order to avoid the approximation of the nonlinear terms in the SWE \eqref{tenfom} by hyper-reduction, such as DEIM, we represent the system in terms of tensors and Kronecker product.
 On the other hand, mathematical operations with tensors can be easily performed using their corresponding matrix representations.
 Unfolding a tensor into a matrix is called matricization of a tensor.
-A common matricization of a tensor ${\mathcal Q}$ is the $\mu-$mode matricization $Q^{(\mu)}$ \cite{Benner15}.
-For a third-order tensor in quadratic systems like \eqref{tenfom}, there are three different ways of unfolding, depending on the mode-$\mu$ that are used for the unfolding.
+A common matricization of a tensor ${\mathcal Q}$ is the $\mu$-mode matricization $Q^{(\mu)}$ \cite{Benner15}.
+For a third-order tensor in quadratic systems like \eqref{tenfom}, there are three different ways of unfolding, depending on the $\mu$-mode that are used for the unfolding.
+For example $Q^{(1)}$ is called $1$-mode matricization of ${\mathcal Q}$. $2$-mode and $3$-mode matricizations can be constructed similarly \cite{Benner15}.
 We refer to \cite{Kolda09} for more details on these basic concepts of tensors.
-For example $Q^{(1)}$ is called mode $1-$ matricization of ${\mathcal Q}$.
-Mode-$2$ and mode-$3$ matricizations can be constructed similarly \cite{Benner15}.
 Another advantage of matricizations is that tensor-matrix multiplications can be performed by matrix-matrix products.
-The special structure of the matrix $Q$ which represents the Hessian of the right-hand side of \eqref{tenfom} has been exploited in the computation of TPOD \cite{Benner15}.
+The special structure of the matrix $Q$ which represents the Hessian of the right-hand side of \eqref{tenfom} has been exploited numerically in an efficient way to construct the reduced-order Hessian \cite{Benner15}.
 The Hessian matrix $Q$ is an unfolding of a $3$-tensor ${\mathcal Q}\in \mathbb{R}^{3N\times 3N\times 3N}$.
-It is sparse due to the local structure of common discretization like finite differences, finite elements for polynomial nonlinearities.
+It is sparse due to the local structure of common discretization like finite-differences, finite elements for polynomial nonlinearities.
 For the SWE with quadratic nonlinear terms, the cross terms $\mathbf{z}_i\cdot \mathbf{z}_j$ vanish for $|i-j|>3$ in the semi-discretized ODE \eqref{tenfom}.
 Therefore the number of nonzero columns of $Q$ is only $2N$.

 The semi-discrete system \eqref{tenfom} with quadratic and linear parts can be rewritten using the Kronecker product as the following

 with the following redefined quadratic parts

 where $\otimes$ denotes the Kronecker product, and the matrices $A^x, A^y, B^x, B^y\in\mathbb{R}^{3N\times 3N}$ are given by